VijiAsh/Telecom-Churn/README.md

-In this project, I have analysed customer-level data of a leading telecom firm and built a predictive models to identified the customers at high risk of churn and identified the main indicators of churn.
+In this project, I have analysed customer-level data of a leading telecom firm and built a predictive models to identified the customers at high risk of churn and identified the main indicators of churn using Logistic Regression.